cvanstey/ACBT-Brochures/maps.md

 ## Overview

 The maps in this project serve as a visual interface for exploring Northside businesses, portraits, and community spaces featured in Atlantic City Board of Trade brochures (1936–1945).
-By layering historical data onto the city’s geography, we aim to reveal spatial patterns of entrepreneurship, leisure, and resistance during segregation, New Deal initiatives, and a country recovering from a historic financial collapse as it transitions into a second world war.
-The brochures can stand alone as their own objects of study but by adding a layer of data science and digital humanities, patterns begin to emerge.
-Thoughts towards coding theories about each pattern begin to swirl and already a version 2.0 begins to form.
+While the brochures easily stand alone as their own objects of study, layering their historical data onto the city’s geography gives way to spatial patterns of entrepreneurship, leisure, resistance during segregation, disparity of New Deal initiatives, and a country recovering from a historic financial collapse as it transitions into a second world war.

-Between now and then, we can immerse ourselves in some data.

 ---